-- Available at garden centers, in bulk and in bags. - Binds together and is great for weed suppression and holding moisture in the soil. - Apply it 2-3" deep under existing trees, shrubs, perennials and in any landscaped areas. - Breaks down over time (adding organic matter to soil), may need to be replenished every few years. - Use wood mulch until your plants get bigger and fill in, then you may only need to replenish it in small areas between the plants to cover the soil.
+- Available at garden centers, in bulk and in bags. - Binds together and is great for weed suppression and holding moisture in the soil. - Apply it 2-3" deep under existing trees (but not against their trunk!), shrubs, perennials and in any landscaped areas. - Breaks down over time (adding organic matter to soil), may need to be replenished every few years. - Use wood mulch until your plants get bigger and fill in, then you may only need to replenish it in small areas between the plants to cover the soil.